 Born and raised in Hawaii, I felt I had a kinship with the Pacific.
 Whether catching shore breakers at Flagpoles in Kailua with my 6'6" HIC thruster or bodysurfing at Makapu'u with my green & blue Churchills, the water always puts me in the proper state of mind.
 My love for the ocean and respect for the Earth was set.
-The Kona Brewing Co. illustrations which helped amplify KBC's support of "Hawaii's Local Surf Culture" and it's brand via the Makena Local Giving Program " re-energized my feelings about the importance of our planet's oceans and the environmental legacy we leave to our children.
+The Kona Brewing Co. illustrations which helped amplify KBC's support of "Hawaii's Local Surf Culture" and it's brand via the Makena Local Giving Program " as well as all the promotional/social media assets for The Outrigger Duke Kahanamoku Foundation energized my feelings about the importance of our planet's oceans and the legacy of surfing to the Hawaiian community.

 The sea, once it casts its spell, holds one in its net of wonder forever.